Every Primary School is given additional funding to improve PE and Sport for its pupils.

 Join TAKEPART 2021 – a fantastic free event celebrating local opportunities to enjoy a healthy and active lifestyle on Saturday 22 June (12noon – 5pm, the Level).

 TAKEPART showcases a whole host of different dance, sport, exercise, fitness, martial arts, gym, walks, cycling, out door, inclusive activities that you can enjoy all year round in the city.
 Organised by Brighton & Hove City Council’s Healthy Lifestyles Team in partnership with over 70 local sports clubs, dance groups and activity providers, TAKEPART aims to inspire those who want to improve their health and lead a more active lifestyle and find great local opportunities to be active.

 We will also be participating in activities during the festival too!

 To find out more visit www.brighton-hove.gov.uk/takepart or contact Brighton & Hove City Council’s Healthy Lifestyles Team:

-Sami Kader will be visiting our school on Wednesday 12th June to deliver Sami’s Circuit!
+Sami Kader visited our school on Wednesday 12th June 2019 to deliver Sami’s Circuit!
 A flyer with further information can be found by clicking on the link below: